mokafolio/GLAnnotate/README.md

 gla.setColor(1.0, 0.0, 0.0);
 gla.line(100, 100, 400, 300);

-//easy way to draw a texture (tex is an OpenGL texture handle) gla.setColor(1.0, 1.0, 1.0);
+//easy way to draw a texture (tex is an OpenGL texture handle, not initialized in this snippet) gla.setColor(1.0, 1.0, 1.0);
 gla.texture(tex, 400, 200, tw, th);